pipelinelabo/datalaiq-wiki/flows/nodes/queryalert.md

 * `Output`: the generated alerts will be placed into the output payload under this name.

 ### Note
-The default `_alert` tag should probably used, most Gravwell kits and embedded applications expect Gravwell generated alerts to be in this tag.
+The default `_alert` tag should probably used, most DatalaiQ kits and embedded applications expect DatalaiQ generated alerts to be in this tag.

 ## Output